· tutorials · 13 min read

 In the above code, as you can see, pdfkit is generating pdf just from one line code. pdfkit.from_url is all you need to generate a PDF.

-Step 3: Generating PDF from custom HTML content
+Generate PDF from Custom HTML content

 import pdfkit